thechosi/CAVE/README.md

 ### 3. Adjust script execution order

-Make sure the script Cave.Synchronizer is executed before all other scripts: In Unity go to Edit -> Project Settings -> Script Execution Order.
-Now add the script Cave.Synchronizer and set its value to e.q. -100.
+Make sure the script Cave.Synchronizer is executed before all other scripts (In Unity go to Edit -> Project Settings -> Script Execution Order):
+* Add the script Cave.InstantiateNode and set its value to -200.
+* Add the script Cave.Synchronizer and set its value to -100.

 ### 4. Adjust your scripts